mfernest/SEBC/README_Docs.md

 volumes.
 There is currently no release notice that announces these updates.

-The C5.9 release comes with thirteen different documents:
+The C5.9 release comes with 16 different documents:

 * [Introduction](http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/PDF/cloudera-introduction.pdf)